 The program in Cuba will be based in the capital city of Havana.
 The student will also spend one day and night in Varadero, Cuba, a beach town located along Cuba's Hicacos Peninsula, approximately two hours east of Havana.

 Everyone will stay in Casa Particulares, which are private accommodations or private homestays that are very similar to bed and breakfasts.

 Admitted participants are required to register for three credits of ASC 2798 associated with this program.
-This course first takes place on Newark's campus from May 8 – May 18.
-Admitted participants will also meet up for one post-travel session on (tentatively) May 31-June 4 on Newark's Campus.
+This course first takes place on OSU's campus from May 8 – May 17.
+Admitted participants will also meet up for one post-travel session on (tentatively) June 1 on OSU Campus.

 For the travel portion of this course, students will hear lectures from and Cuban scholars and activists on topics such as race, religion, health, and education.
 Participants will visit important sites of slave resistance and gain a better understanding of the African roots of contemporary Cuban culture through activities such as dance and drum workshops and visiting museums.